eryial-a/SDEV-148-Final/README.md

 # Main Page

-This is the READ ME for our project, to be updated soon
+This is the READ ME for our project, to be updated soon!